 South Africa vs Sri Lanka: Marco Jansen stars with 11 wickets as hosts comfortably win first Test

-Marco Jansen took 11 wickets in the match as South Africa comfortably beat Sri Lanka in the first Test in Durban.
+Marco Jansen took 11 wickets in the match as South Africa comfortably beat Sri Lanka in the first Test in Durban by 233 runs.

-Jansen's figures were the third best ever at the venue - and the best in almost a quarter of a century - as South Africa took the victory by 233 runs.
+Jansen finished with match figures of 11-86 - the second best in Test history in Durban - as Sri Lanka were dismissed for 282 to hand South Africa a fourth straight Test win and keep up hopes of a place in the 2025 World Test Championship final.

+The 24-year-old achieved a double-figure haul in a Test match for the first time, including the final two wickets in Sri Lanka's second innings to follow up the seven he claimed as South Africa skittled the tourists in the first innings for their lowest Test score of 42.

 - Scorecard: South Africa vs Sri Lanka, first Test, Durban

-Jansen achieved double figures in a Test match for the first time, including the final two wickets in Sri Lanka's second innings to follow up the seven the 24-year-old claimed as South Africa skittled the tourists in the first innings for their lowest test score of 42.
+- Get Sky Sports or stream with NOW for the best sport

-That came in reply to South Africa's first innings total of 191 and second-inning centuries from skipper Temba Bavuma and Tristan Stubbs put the hosts in command and they declared on 366.
+That came in reply to South Africa's first innings total of 191 and second-inning centuries from skipper Temba Bavuma (113) and Tristan Stubbs (122) put the hosts in command as they declared on 366-5.

 That left Sri Lanka a gargantuan winning target of 516 and South Africa then made the task pretty much impossible by taking five wickets before stumps on Friday.